May 27, 2020

 Consistency is a vital design principle, especially if you’re designing a product or brand.
 The most common way to achieve consistency in these contexts is with a grid system—and what better person to learn from than the godfather of grids himself, Josef Müller-Brockmann.

 Designing a company logo that’s both simple and iconic is harder than it looks.
 If you need inspiration, this book is an extensive archive of clean, crisp logos from the modernist period.
 A cultural artifact charting the rise and rise of the corporate logo.

 The definitive guide to using typography in visual design.
 While there are many books about typography covering different areas of the topic—some of which will appear later in this list—this is a great all-round introduction for any design student.

 A monograph examining the life work of legendary graphic designer and Pentagram partner, Michael Bierut.
 The book spans 35 projects and delivers unique insights into the potential of graphic design to make a big impact in a variety of ways.

 A great book to dip into for any designer or design fan, 100 Ideas That Changed Design is exactly what the title implies.
-Comprising ideas and trends emerging from the 19th century up until the present day, it’s a great all round resource for bite-sized nuggets of inspiration.
+Comprising ideas and trends emerging from the 19th century up until the present day, it’s a great all-round resource for bite-sized nuggets of inspiration.

-Our UX designer, Jolanta Gil, opens the list with this seminal work by Swiss typeface pioneer Adrian Frutiger.
+Our UX designer, Jolanta Gil, opens this list with this seminal work by Swiss typeface pioneer Adrian Frutiger.
 The book delves deep into the relationship between symbols and psychology, providing fascinating theories on why certain shapes and patterns have endured in the human mind throughout history.

 “The book tells such interesting ideas, like why we depict the heart's symbol in one way or another, even though the real human heart looks completely different.”